-The nature of the student exchange opportunities differ and are detailed in the particular university exchange agreements.
-Further, the application processes and deadlines will differ depending on whether you are an outgoing student (from UCT heading to foreign University) or an incoming student (from foreign University coming to UCT).
+The nature of the various student exchange opportunities differ, according to each exchange agreement that UCT Law holds with its exchange partners.
+The application processes and deadlines also differ depending on whether you are an outgoing student (from UCT heading to a foreign University) or an incoming student (from a foreign University coming to UCT).

 Outgoing Student Exchange

-Full information on outgoing exchange opportunities is available from the School for Advanced Legal Studies.
-Outgoing exchange opportunities are only available at the postgraduate (LLM) level and to enable students to undertake their first postgraduate law degree or part thereof at a foreign partnering institution.
+Full information on outgoing exchange opportunities is available from UCT Law's School for Advanced Legal Studies.
+Outgoing exchange opportunities are only available at the postgraduate (LLM) level and are designed to enable students to undertake their first postgraduate law degree or part thereof at a foreign partnering institution.

 Both current final year students and past LLB students can apply to go on exchange.

 Only applicants who intend actually taking up an outgoing exchange opportunity should apply as purely speculative applications undermine the selection process and prejudice fellow applicants.
 Depending on the particular exchange agreement, exchange opportunities include undertaking either a full postgraduate law degree or studying for a semester abroad.

 While the majority of the student exchange agreements provide for reciprocal fee-waiver, all other costs associated with the exchange (such as visas, travel expenses, insurance, accommodation and subsistence) must generally be borne by the outgoing student exchange nominee.

 UCT Law Faculty provides each successful outgoing student exchange nominee with a small scholarship of R12 000 as a contribution towards these costs but nominees are encouraged to seek additional funding from other sources immediately following their nomination.

 - If you are an outgoing student, you will need to be nominated by UCT Law Faculty as its exchange nominee under a particular agreement.